What is a DKIM record? #

-DKIM (DomainKeys Identified Mail) is an email security standard designed to make sure messages weren’t altered in transit between the sending and recipient servers.
+DKIM (DomainKeys Identified Mail) is an email security standard designed to make sure messages aren’t altered in transit between the sending and recipient servers.
 It uses public-key cryptography to sign email with a private key as it leaves a sending server.
-Recipient servers can then use a public key published to a domain’s DNS to verify the source of the message, and that the body of the message hasn’t changed during transit.
-Once the hash made with the private key is verified with the public key by the recipient server, the message passes DKIM and is considered authentic.
+Recipient servers then use a public key published to a domain’s DNS to verify the source of the message, and that the body of the message hasn’t changed during transit.
+Once the signature is verified with the public key by the recipient server, the message passes DKIM and is considered authentic.

-It’s easy to impersonate a trusted sender over SMTP.
-This led to spam for end users that appeared to come from legitimate sources.
+While DKIM isn't required, having emails that are signed with DKIM appear more legitimate to your recipients and are less likely to go to Junk or Spam folders.
 Spoofing email from trusted domains is a popular technique for malicious spam and phishing campaigns, and DKIM makes it harder to spoof email from domains that use it.

-DKIM is compatible with existing email infrastructure and works with SPF and DMARC to create a layered security for domains sending emails.
+DKIM is compatible with existing email infrastructure and works with SPF and DMARC to create multiple layers of security for domains sending emails.
 Mail servers that don’t support DKIM signatures are still able to receive signed messages without any problems.
 It’s an optional security protocol, and DKIM is not a universally adopted standard.

-Even though it’s not required, we recommend you use it whenever possible to authenticate mail from your domain.
+Even though it’s not required, we recommend you add a DKIM record to your DNS whenever possible to authenticate mail from your domain.
 We use it to sign messages at Postmark, and ISPs like Yahoo, AOL, and Gmail use it to check incoming messages.
 We’ve done testing that proved messages are more likely to be delivered when they use these security protocols.

 An additional benefit of DKIM is that ISPs use it to build a reputation on your domain over time.
-As you send email and improve your delivery practices (low spam and bounces, high engagement), you help your domain build a good sending reputation with ISPs which improves delivery.
+As you send email and improve your delivery practices (low spam and bounces, high engagement), you help your domain build a good sending reputation with ISPs, which improves deliverability.

 Sending a signed DKIM message #